FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: Related works

 \section{Related works}

 There exist a lot of different algorithms for learning (P)DFAs.
 Like FlexFringe, most of these use some form of state consistency based on their future behavior, i.e., a test for a Markov property or Myhill-Nerode congruence.
-Many algorithms are active, these learn by interacting with a black-box system-under-test (SUT) by providing input and learning from the produced output.
-Starting from the seminal L* work in~\cite{angluin1987learning}, and its successful implementation in the LearnLib tool~\cite{raffelt2005learnlib}, many works have applied and extended this algorithm, e.g., to analyze and reverse engineer protocols~\cite{fiteruau2016combining,fiterau2020analysis} and learn register automata~\cite{isberner2014learning, aarts2015learning}.
-Although closely related to learning from a data set~\cite{lange2004formal}, since FlexFringe does not learn actively, we will not elaborate more on these approaches and refer to~\cite{vaandrager2017model} for an overview of active learning algorithms and their application.
+Many algorithms are active.
+These learn by interacting with a black-box system-under-test (SUT) by providing input and learning from the produced output.
+Starting from the seminal L* work in~\cite{angluin1987learning} and its successful implementation in the LearnLib tool~\cite{raffelt2005learnlib}, many works have applied and extended this algorithm, e.g., to analyze and reverse engineer protocols~\cite{fiteruau2016combining,fiterau2020analysis} and learn register automata~\cite{isberner2014learning, aarts2015learning}.
+There exist a few extensions that actively aim to learn probabilistic models, such as PDFAs.
+A complication is that PDFA learning algorithms rely on the information present in occurrence counts to infer state similarity.
+In most active learning setups, the algorithm determines these counts through the inputs it provides.
+An exception is the setup in~\cite{tappler2019based}.
+They develop a new active learning algorithm that learns a Markov Decision Process from distribution or frequency information outputs.
+Their algorithm outperforms passive learning from a fixed data set by actively sampling for such information.
+In reinforcement learning, active and passive learning are actively studied to learn a similar model called a Regular Decision Processes~\cite{brafman2019regular,cipollone2024provably}.

+Although active learning is closely related to learning from a data set~\cite{lange2004formal}, since FlexFringe does not yet learn actively, we will not elaborate more on these approaches and refer to~\cite{vaandrager2017model} for an overview of active learning algorithms and their application.
 Below, we present related algorithms that learn from a data set as input.